frankframework/frank-manual/docs/source/gettingStarted/helloLarva.rst

    ..
 NOTE::

       Remember that a service name consists of two words separated by a dot.
-It is good practice to use the first word as a reminder for the ``className`` being applied.
-When you use ``nl.nn.adapterframework.senders.IbisJavaSender``, the first word should be ``ijs`` or ``java``.
+It is good practice to use ``adapter`` or ``stub`` for the first word.
+The word ``stub`` is reserved for services that are called by the adapter that you are testing.
+This does not happen in this hello world example.
+Therefore the service name starts with ``adapter``.
+More explanation will soon be added to this manual.

 #.
 Now you can write your scenarios.
 Each scenario includes your ``common.properties`` file to have access to the service.
 It has write directives to write data to your service, and the pipeline behind the referenced listener.
 It also has read directives to the same service to get the responses from the referenced pipeline.